Ada-Developers-Academy/core-pses/06/merging-sorted-lists.md

 Here are some example clarifying questions:

-- What about empty lists?
+- How does the function handle empty lists?
-- What to do about elements of equal value? for example `[3]` and `[3]`, do both go in result?
+- How does the function sort elements of equal value?
+    - For example: `list1 = [3]` and `list2 = [3]`.
+Are both values include in returned list?
-- Can numbers be negative?
+- Can numbers in the input lists be negative?

 ##### !end-explanation
 ##### !rubric